superloopnetwork/superloop/README.md

 This will set the system path of superloop to '/usr/local/lib/python3.x/dist-packages/superloop'.
 If you have superloop installed in another directory, change the path accordingly.

 Before we begin, I've constructed this application for easy database management by utilizing the power of YAML files.
-There are a combination of three YAML files that require management (default path is ~/database/):
+There are a combination of two YAML files that require management (default path is ~/database/):

   1. nodes.yaml
   2. templates.yaml